francois-gm/go-kabk-y1a/03 - 20240923 - HTML/README.md

 ## Recap

 - Name an example of a HTML `tag`?
-- How would you define, in your own words, what does at HTML `tag` does?
+- How would you define, in your own words, what a HTML `tag` does?
 - Name an example of a HTML `attribute`?
-- How would you define, in your own words, what does at HTML `attribute` does?
+- How would you define, in your own words, what a HTML `attribute` does?
 - In an HTML document, what goes inside of the `<head>` tag?
 - In an HTML document, what goes inside of the `<body>` tag?